 During the review period 89% (102 of 115) of certified HRTC projects claimed the substantial rehabilitation credit.
 These projects receive both state and federal credits.
+Layered together, the 20% federal HRTC and 25% Maine credit can reduce the cost of qualifying rehabilitation expenses (QREs) by almost half.3 For example:

-&lt;sup>1 OPEGA refers to the HRTC interchangeably throughout as a tax credit or tax expenditure program (program).
+1 OPEGA refers to the HRTC interchangeably throughout as a tax credit or tax expenditure program (program).
 The term tax expenditure program refers to the tax credit along with its administration.

-&lt;sup>2 36 MRSA §5219-BB(C).
+2 36 MRSA §5219-BB(C).
 The credit has had a number of different sunset dates.
 Upon implementation in PL 2007, c.
 539, the program included a 2013 sunset.
 PL 2011, c.
 453 extended the credit end date from 2013 to 2023 and required MHPC to report to the Legislature in 2013 and every 4 years thereafter with analysis on the use of the credit.
 PL 2019, c.
 659 extended the sunset from 2023 to projects from which MHPC or NPS issued a determination on or before December 31, 2025.
 There is currently a bill on the Special Appropriations Table (LD 201) that would extend the sunset from December 31, 2025 to December 31, 2030.